sandialabs/wiretap/README.md

 > [!TIP]
 > You can modify the AllowedIPs in the `wiretap.conf` file any time after generating the config files, just reload the config file with `wg-quick down ./wiretap.conf && wg-quick up ./wiretap.conf` (or re-import them into the GUI) after making the change.
 No changes are needed on the Server to update them.

-> [!WARNING]
-> In the default configuration, with the Client listening for an initial Server connection, the Server will still also listen on port 51820 so that other Servers can attach to it later.
-There is currently no way to change this when running the `configure` command, but when running `wiretap serve` you can manually change this in the `wiretap_server.conf` file, or using the `WIRETAP_RELAY_INTERFACE_PORT` environment variable.

 Don't forget to disable or remove the tunnels when you're done (e.g., `sudo wg-quick down ./wiretap.conf && sudo wg-quick down ./wiretap_relay.conf`)

 ### Outbound Connections
-You can use the `--outbound` flag to configure the Client to Initiate the UDP connection to the Server.
-If you do, the `--endpoint` value will instead be used to tell the Client where to connect to the Server, and the `--port` value (explicit or implicit) will configure the Server's listening port.
+You can use the `--outbound-endpoint` flag to configure the Client to Initiate the UDP connection to the Server.
+If you do, the `--outbound-endpoint` value will instead be used to tell the Client where to connect to the Server, and the `--sport` value (explicit or implicit) will configure the Server's listening port.

-In this case the Client will listen on 51820 in case other Servers need to be added using the default Inbound mode, but this can be changed via the `ListenPort` variable in the `wiretap_relay.conf` file if needed.
+In this case the Client will listen on 51820 in case other Servers need to be added using the default Inbound mode, but this can be changed by passing a value to the `--port` flag when running the `configure` command.

 ### Simple Mode
 While not recommended, you can add the `--simple` flag to configure Wiretap as a more traditional one-Client-and-one-Server VPN.
 Most of Wiretap's dynamic configuration features (any Wiretap commands you would run after establishing the initial connection) will be unavailable in this mode.

-> [!WARNING]
-> When starting the Server, you may need to also use the `--simple` flag.
-The Server currently does not support automatically detecting this configuration.

 ## Serve